yj7082126/musubi-tuner/README.md

 The format of LoRA trained is the same as `sd-scripts`.

 `--show_timesteps` can be set to `image` (requires `matplotlib`) or `console` to display timestep distribution and loss weighting during training.

+For sample image generation during training, refer to [this document](./docs/sampling_during_training.md).

 Appropriate learning rates, training steps, timestep distribution, loss weighting, etc. are not yet known.
 Feedback is welcome.